Some Enchanted Evening (The Simpsons): Production

-The producers considered aborting the series if the next episode, "Bart the Genius", turned out as this episode, but fortunately it turned out to suffer only a few easily fixed problems.
+The producers considered aborting the series if the next episode, "Bart the Genius", turned out as this episode.
+Fortunately, it turned out to suffer only a few easily fixed problems.
 Afterward, they entreated Fox to postpone the series premiere for several months.
 The premiere then switched to "Simpsons Roasting on an Open Fire" which had to be aired in December being a Christmas special.
 This ensured more time could be spent fixing the animation problems and rewriting much of this episode.
 Directorial retakes were handled by David Silverman, who already had considerable experience directing the shorts.
 Silverman estimates that about 70% of everything had to be redone.
 Most of these retakes consisted of changing the backgrounds.
 The result is an episode where the animation is uneven because it shifts between the early animation and the retakes.
 It is still possible to see the doors slam like they were made of rubber.
 The Fox censors wanted to replace the sentence "the blue thing with the things", which they believed to be too sexual.
 Due to the fledgling position of the Fox network, Brooks had obtained an unusual contractual provision that ensured the network could not interfere with the creative process by providing show notes, so the showrunners simply ignored the censors.

 The episode featured several early character designs; Moe Szyslak has black hair in this episode, which was later changed to gray, while Barney Gumble has yellow hair, which was later changed to brown in order to differentiate the character's hair color from that of his skin.
 Because of the delayed broadcast, there are also a few continuity errors.
 Santa's Little Helper, for example, does not appear in this episode, despite being introduced in "Simpsons Roasting on an Open Fire".
 Hank Azaria was at the time credited as a guest star for portraying Maître d'.
-In this episode, Moe Szyslak was originally voiced by Christopher Collins, but when Hank Azaria came up with his version; they decided to have Hank Azaria replace Christopher Collins as the voice of Moe in all later appearances.
+In this episode, Moe Szyslak was originally voiced by Christopher Collins, but when Hank Azaria came up with his version, they decided to have Hank Azaria replace Christopher Collins as the voice of Moe in all later appearances.
 Azaria became a regular cast member in the second season.

 Ms. Botz's pursuit of Bart into the cellar is reminiscent of Robert Mitchum's pursuit of a young boy in the film The Night of the Hunter.
 Moe's Tavern plays "The Man That Got Away" from the 1954 remake of A Star Is Born directed by George Cukor and starring Judy Garland and James Mason.
 Before the episode aired, Ms. Botz voice-over Penny Marshall had worked with Brooks on some shows he made in the 1970s.
 This relationship included her being a regular cast member on Friends and Lovers and having three guest appearances on The Mary Tyler Moore Show.